Dorukuz/Discord-Token-Generator/README.md

 ✅ (30 ⭐ for Free Capthca Bypass)  working on it

-✅ (60 ⭐ for mail verification) working on it
+120 ⭐ for mail verification

 Axi Token Generator / Joiner / Onliner Made By Dorukuz#4445